We've spent the past decade helping entrepreneurs to incorporate and set up their small businesses.

 It's fair to ask whether it's necessary to hire a lawyer to incorporate.
 After all, a business owner can save a few bucks by registering their business with a do-it-yourself website online, or using a local registry office.

 If you believe in your business, and you've decided that incorporation is right for you, you owe it to yourself to ensure that it's set up correctly.
-Starting a business is stressful, time consuming and expensive enough, the last thing you want is to deal with expensive problems that could have been avoided with proper advice and assistance of an experienced business lawyer
+Starting a business is stressful, time consuming and expensive enough, the last thing you want is to deal with expensive problems that could have been avoided with proper advice from an experienced business lawyer